-26. The ESA aims to protect "endangered species and threatened species."
+25. The ESA aims to protect "endangered species and threatened species."
 16 U.S.C. § 1531(b).
 Under the ESA, federal agencies usually need to "insure that any action authorized . . . or carried out" by the agency "is not likely to jeopardize the continued existence of any endangered species or threatened species."
 16 U.S.C. § 1536(a)(2).

-&lt;sup>3 See Congressional Research Service, Pesticide Law: A Summary of the Statutes at 1 (Nov.
+4 See Congressional Research Service, Pesticide Law: A Summary of the Statutes at 1 (Nov.
 12, 2012), available at https://crsreports.congress.gov/product/pdf/RL/RL31921.

-- 27. Before undertaking most federal actions, the ESA and its implementing regulations require that federal agencies assess whether the action "may affect" threatened or endangered species ("Listed Species") or their designated "critical habitat."
+- 26. Before undertaking most federal actions, the ESA and its implementing regulations require that federal agencies assess whether the action "may affect" threatened or endangered species ("Listed Species") or their designated "critical habitat."
 50 C.F.R. § 402.14(a)-(b).
 If the agency's answer is yes, the agency usually consults with the U.S. Fish and Wildlife Service ("FWS") or the National Marine Fisheries Service ("NMFS").
-Id. - 28.
+Id. - 27.
 If the agency's "may affect" analysis finds that the action is "not likely to adversely affect" Listed Species or critical habitat, the agency-to-agency consultation ends with FWS's or NMFS's written concurrence.
 Id. § 402.14(b)(1).
 But if the agency action is likely to adversely affect Listed Species, the acting agency must open "formal consultation" with FWS or NMFS.
-Id. § 402.14(c)-(h). - 29.
+Id. § 402.14(c)-(h). - 28.
 During formal consultation, FWS or NMFS can conclude that a proposed action is not likely to jeopardize Listed Species or result in the destruction or adverse modification of Listed Species' critical habitat, but still potentially result in "incidental take" of Listed Species.
 Id. § 402.14(i).
 In that event, FWS or NMFS usually proposes "reasonable and prudent measures" to minimize the scope of any incidental "take."
-Id. - 30.
+Id. - 29.
 If, on the other hand, FWS or NMFS finds that the agency action is likely to jeopardize the continued existence of Listed Species or result in critical habitat destruction or adverse modification, FWS and NMFS will propose "reasonable and prudent alternatives" intended to avoid those impacts.
-Id. § 402.14(g)-(h).
+Id. § 402.14(g)-(h). - 30.
+The ESA contains a nonexclusive "citizen suit" provision authorizing, among other things, "any person" to sue to "enjoin any person . . . who is alleged to be in violation of any provision" of the ESA or any "regulation issued under the authority thereof."
+16 U.S.C. § 1540(g)(1)(A).